Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Conclusion

-(ii) To constrain the formation channel of EMRIs, we adopt an AGN luminosity function to randomly generate the numbers of candidate host AGNs of the detected EMRIs, and then use Poisson distributions to statistically test the spatial correlation between the EMRIs and AGNs.
-Under the fiducial population model, M1, we mainly find that the minimum number $N_{{\rm GW},3\sigma}^{\rm threshold}$ of the EMRIs required to establish the EMRI-AGN correlation decreases with increasing $f_{\rm agn}$.
-If $f_{\rm agn} = 1$, for the three detector configurations of TianQin, TianQin I+II, and TianQin+LISA, the values of $N_{{\rm GW},3\sigma}^{\rm threshold}$ respectively are about $465$, $196$, and $26$ when the cosmological parameters are fixed.
-Under the condition that the cosmological parameters vary freely within the priors, the values of $N_{{\rm GW},3\sigma}^{\rm threshold}$ become significantly larger, all by a factor of about three or a bit larger.
-For other population models, $N_{{\rm GW},3\sigma}^{\rm threshold}$ is similar.
-Moreover, after we confirm that a large fraction of EMRIs do indeed originate in AGNs, the combination of the EMRIs and AGN catalogs can significantly improve the constraints on the cosmological parameters.
+(ii) To constrain the formation channel of EMRIs, we adopted an AGN luminosity function to self-consistently generate the numbers of candidate host AGNs for the detected EMRIs, and then used the Poisson distribution to statistically test the spatial correlation between EMRIs and AGNs.
+We mainly found that the minimum number $N_{{\rm GW},3\sigma}^{\rm threshold}$ of the EMRIs required to establish the EMRI-AGN correlation decreases with increasing $f_{\rm agn}$.
+If $f_{\rm agn} = 1$ and the cosmological parameters are fixed, the values of $N_{{\rm GW},3\sigma}^{\rm threshold}$ for the three detector configurations, namely TianQin, TianQin I+II, and TianQin+LISA, are about $1300$, $450$, and $30$ respectively.
+Under the condition that the cosmological parameters vary freely within the priors, the values of $N_{{\rm GW},3\sigma}^{\rm threshold}$ become significantly larger, by a factor of about three or larger.
+However, in our simulated cases where the correlation between EMRIs and AGNs can be statistically confirmed, a combination of the EMRI and AGN catalogs can significantly improve the constraints on the cosmological parameters.

 The cosmological constraints reported in this work appear to be somewhat weaker than those of LISA alone reported in \cite{2021MNRAS.508.4512L} \cite[also see][]{2008PhRvD..77d3512M}.
 For example, under the M1, M5, and M6 models, LISA with a four year mission is expected to constrain $H_0$ and $w_0$ to higher precisions than TianQin or TianQin I+II.
 This is mainly because the most sensitive band of TianQin is slightly higher than that of LISA, which makes the EMRI detection rate of TianQin much lower than LISA \citep{2017PhRvD..95j3012B, 2020PhRvD.102f3016F}.
 However, we would like to point out that currently there is large uncertainty in the mass function of MBHs especially at the low mass end \citep{2007ApJ...667..131G, 2012MNRAS.423.2533B, 2019ApJ...883L..18G, 2024ApJ...962..152H}.
-The GW signals radiated by the EMRIs that are formed by lighter MBHs, will have higher frequencies and are more easily detected by TianQin, thus enhancing the total EMRI detection rate of TianQin.
+The GW signals radiated by the EMRIs that are formed by lighter MBHs, will have higher frequencies and are more easily detected by TianQin.